nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ![](images/markTasks.png)

 ### Display Daily Schedule: `show today` / `show tomorrow` / `show DATE`

-Displays your schedule for today, tomorrow or any specific date.
+Sherpass will allow you to display your today schedule, tomorrow schedule or any specific date schedule by using the command shown above.

+To make things easier for you, command for `show tomorrow` can be shortened to `show tmr`.

 Upon startup, Sherpass also shows your schedule for the day.